MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/03-automate-load-testing-actions.md

           --query "id" -o tsv
       ```

+    > **Note:** You might get a `--sdk-auth` deprecation warning when you run this command if you are running an older version of the Azure CLI locally.

     The output is a JSON object that represents the service principal.
 You use this information to authenticate with Azure in the GitHub Actions workflow.

     ```json